tcltk/tcl/doc/markdown/clock.md

 The rules for handling anomalies relating to summer time and to the Gregorian calendar are the same when adding/subtracting months and years as they are when adding/subtracting days and weeks.

-If multiple *count unit* pairs are present on the command, they are evaluated consecutively, from left to right.
+If multiple \fIcount unit\fR pairs are present on the command, they are evaluated consecutively, from left to right.

 # High resolution timers

-Most of the subcommands supported by the **clock** command deal with times represented as a count of seconds from the epoch time, and this is the representation that **clock seconds** returns.
-There are three exceptions, which are all intended for use where higher-resolution times are required. **clock milliseconds** returns the count of milliseconds from the epoch time, and **clock microseconds** returns the count of microseconds from the epoch time.
-In addition, there is a **clock clicks** command that returns a platform-dependent high-resolution timer.
-Unlike **clock seconds** and **clock milliseconds**, the value of **clock clicks** is not guaranteed to be tied to any fixed epoch; it is simply intended to be the most precise interval timer available, and is intended only for relative timing studies such as benchmarks.
+Most of the subcommands supported by the \fBclock\fR command deal with times represented as a count of seconds from the epoch time, and this is the representation that \fBclock seconds\fR returns.
+There are three exceptions, which are all intended for use where higher-resolution times are required. \fBclock milliseconds\fR returns the count of milliseconds from the epoch time, and \fBclock microseconds\fR returns the count of microseconds from the epoch time.
+In addition, there is a \fBclock clicks\fR command that returns a platform-dependent high-resolution timer.
+Unlike \fBclock seconds\fR and \fBclock milliseconds\fR, the value of \fBclock clicks\fR is not guaranteed to be tied to any fixed epoch; it is simply intended to be the most precise interval timer available, and is intended only for relative timing studies such as benchmarks.

 # Formatting times

-The **clock format** command produces times for display to a user or writing to an external medium.
-The command accepts times that are expressed in seconds from the epoch time of 1 January 1970, 00:00 UTC, as returned by **clock seconds**, **clock scan**, **clock add**, **file atime** or **file mtime**.
+The \fBclock format\fR command produces times for display to a user or writing to an external medium.
+The command accepts times that are expressed in seconds from the epoch time of 1 January 1970, 00:00 UTC, as returned by \fBclock seconds\fR, \fBclock scan\fR, \fBclock add\fR, \fBfile atime\fR or \fBfile mtime\fR.

-If a **-format** option is present, the following argument is a string that specifies how the date and time are to be formatted.
-The string consists of any number of characters other than the per-cent sign ("**%**") interspersed with any number of *format groups*, which are two-character sequences beginning with the per-cent sign.
-The permissible format groups, and their interpretation, are described under **FORMAT GROUPS**.
+If a \fB-format\fR option is present, the following argument is a string that specifies how the date and time are to be formatted.
+The string consists of any number of characters other than the per-cent sign ("**%**") interspersed with any number of \fIformat groups\fR, which are two-character sequences beginning with the per-cent sign.
+The permissible format groups, and their interpretation, are described under \fBFORMAT GROUPS\fR.

-If a **-timezone** option is present, the following argument is a string that specifies the time zone in which the date and time are to be formatted.
-As an alternative to "**-timezone** *:UTC*", the obsolete usage "**-gmt** *true*" may be used.
-See **TIME ZONES** for the permissible variants for the time zone.
+If a \fB-timezone\fR option is present, the following argument is a string that specifies the time zone in which the date and time are to be formatted.
+As an alternative to "**-timezone** \fI:UTC\fR", the obsolete usage "**-gmt** \fItrue\fR" may be used.
+See \fBTIME ZONES\fR for the permissible variants for the time zone.

-If a **-locale** option is present, the following argument is a string that specifies the locale in which the time is to be formatted, in the same format that is used for the **msgcat** package.
-Note that the default, if **-locale** is not specified, is the root locale **{}** rather than the current locale.
-The current locale may be obtained by using **-locale current**.
-In addition, some platforms support a **system** locale that reflects the user's current choices.
-For instance, on Windows, the format that the user has selected from dates and times in the Control Panel can be obtained by using the **system** locale.
-On platforms that do not define a user selection of date and time formats separate from **LC_TIME**, **-locale system** is synonymous with **-locale current**.
+If a \fB-locale\fR option is present, the following argument is a string that specifies the locale in which the time is to be formatted, in the same format that is used for the \fBmsgcat\fR package.
+Note that the default, if \fB-locale\fR is not specified, is the root locale \fB{}\fR rather than the current locale.
+The current locale may be obtained by using \fB-locale current\fR.
+In addition, some platforms support a \fBsystem\fR locale that reflects the user's current choices.
+For instance, on Windows, the format that the user has selected from dates and times in the Control Panel can be obtained by using the \fBsystem\fR locale.
+On platforms that do not define a user selection of date and time formats separate from \fBLC_TIME\fR, \fB-locale system\fR is synonymous with \fB-locale current\fR.

 # Scanning times

-The **clock scan** command accepts times that are formatted as strings and converts them to counts of seconds from the epoch time of 1 January 1970, 00:00 UTC.
-It normally takes a **-format** option that is followed by a string describing the expected format of the input.
-(See **FREE FORM SCAN** for the effect of **clock scan** without such an argument.)
-The string consists of any number of characters other than the per-cent sign ("**%**"), interspersed with any number of *format groups*, which are two-character sequences beginning with the per-cent sign.
-The permissible format groups, and their interpretation, are described under **FORMAT GROUPS**.
+The \fBclock scan\fR command accepts times that are formatted as strings and converts them to counts of seconds from the epoch time of 1 January 1970, 00:00 UTC.
+It normally takes a \fB-format\fR option that is followed by a string describing the expected format of the input.
+(See \fBFREE FORM SCAN\fR for the effect of \fBclock scan\fR without such an argument.)
+The string consists of any number of characters other than the per-cent sign ("**%**"), interspersed with any number of \fIformat groups\fR, which are two-character sequences beginning with the per-cent sign.
+The permissible format groups, and their interpretation, are described under \fBFORMAT GROUPS\fR.

-If a **-timezone** option is present, the following argument is a string that specifies the time zone in which the date and time are to be interpreted.
-As an alternative to **-timezone** *:UTC*, the obsolete usage **-gmt** *true* may be used.
-See **TIME ZONES** for the permissible variants for the time zone.
+If a \fB-timezone\fR option is present, the following argument is a string that specifies the time zone in which the date and time are to be interpreted.
+As an alternative to \fB-timezone\fR \fI:UTC\fR, the obsolete usage \fB-gmt\fR \fItrue\fR may be used.
+See \fBTIME ZONES\fR for the permissible variants for the time zone.

-If a **-locale** option is present, the following argument is a string that specifies the locale in which the time is to be interpreted, in the same format that is used for the **msgcat** package.
-Note that the default, if **-locale** is not specified, is the root locale **{}** rather than the current locale.
-The current locale may be obtained by using **-locale current**.
-In addition, some platforms support a **system** locale that reflects the user's current choices.
-For instance, on Windows, the format that the user has selected from dates and times in the Control Panel can be obtained by using the **system** locale.
-On platforms that do not define a user selection of date and time formats separate from **LC_TIME**, **-locale system** is synonymous with **-locale current**.
+If a \fB-locale\fR option is present, the following argument is a string that specifies the locale in which the time is to be interpreted, in the same format that is used for the \fBmsgcat\fR package.
+Note that the default, if \fB-locale\fR is not specified, is the root locale \fB{}\fR rather than the current locale.
+The current locale may be obtained by using \fB-locale current\fR.
+In addition, some platforms support a \fBsystem\fR locale that reflects the user's current choices.
+For instance, on Windows, the format that the user has selected from dates and times in the Control Panel can be obtained by using the \fBsystem\fR locale.
+On platforms that do not define a user selection of date and time formats separate from \fBLC_TIME\fR, \fB-locale system\fR is synonymous with \fB-locale current\fR.

-If a **-base** option is present, the following argument is a time (expressed in seconds from the epoch time) that is used as a *base time* for interpreting relative times.
-If no **-base** option is present, the base time is the current time.
+If a \fB-base\fR option is present, the following argument is a time (expressed in seconds from the epoch time) that is used as a \fIbase time\fR for interpreting relative times.
+If no \fB-base\fR option is present, the base time is the current time.

 Scanning of times in fixed format works by determining three things: the date, the time of day, and the time zone.
 These three are then combined into a point in time, which is returned as the number of seconds from the epoch.

-Before scanning begins, the format string is preprocessed to replace **%c**, **%Ec**, **%x**, **%Ex**, **%X**. **%Ex**, **%r**, **%R**, **%T**, **%D**, **%EY** and **%+** format groups with counterparts that are appropriate to the current locale and contain none of the above groups.
-For instance, **%D** will (in the **en_US** locale) be replaced with **%m/%d/%Y**.
+Before scanning begins, the format string is preprocessed to replace \fB%c\fR, \fB%Ec\fR, \fB%x\fR, \fB%Ex\fR, \fB%X\fR. \fB%Ex\fR, \fB%r\fR, \fB%R\fR, \fB%T\fR, \fB%D\fR, \fB%EY\fR and \fB%+\fR format groups with counterparts that are appropriate to the current locale and contain none of the above groups.
+For instance, \fB%D\fR will (in the \fBen_US\fR locale) be replaced with \fB%m/%d/%Y\fR.

 The date is determined according to the fields that are present in the preprocessed format string.
 In order of preference:

-1. If the string contains a **%s** format group, representing seconds from the epoch, that group is used to determine the date.
+1. If the string contains a \fB%s\fR format group, representing seconds from the epoch, that group is used to determine the date.

-2. If the string contains a **%J**, **%EJ** or **%Ej** format groups, representing the Calendar or Astronomical Julian Day Number, that groups are used to determine the date.
-Note, that in case of **%EJ** or **%Ej** format groups, representing the Julian Date with time fraction, this groups may be used to determine the date and time.
+2. If the string contains a \fB%J\fR, \fB%EJ\fR or \fB%Ej\fR format groups, representing the Calendar or Astronomical Julian Day Number, that groups are used to determine the date.
+Note, that in case of \fB%EJ\fR or \fB%Ej\fR format groups, representing the Julian Date with time fraction, this groups may be used to determine the date and time.

 3. If the string contains a complete set of format groups specifying century, year, month, and day of month; century, year, and day of year; or ISO8601 fiscal year, week of year, and day of week; those groups are combined and used to determine the date.
 If more than one complete set is present, the one at the rightmost position in the string is used.